 It’s kind of a hassle remembering these codes…

 I can hear that’s what you’re thinking – and I tend to agree.
 These codes make life a bit easier, but having to put them in all the time seems like a pain.
-Keep an eye out for my next post, which might help you out with this!
+Keep an eye out for my post on Creating a Word AutoCorrect, which might help you out with this!